 This article covers frequently asked questions about presenting a Live event.

 How many presenters can join the Live Studio at the same time?

 There is no maximum number of presenters that can join the Live Studio.
-However, if you’re broadcasting with telephone audio only, up to 20 presenters can broadcast their telephone or computer audio streams.
+However, if you’re broadcasting the Live event with the video bridge or telephone audio only, up to 20 presenters can connect and broadcast their streams at one time.

 Can I test my system before the event?

 Yes.
 Test your system at least 48 hours before the event start time with the same devices and network you plan to use during the Live event.

 If you’re broadcasting multiple webcams on the video bridge, see Video Bridge Guide for Presenters and Guest Admins.

 For all other broadcast types, run the system test.

 Yes.
 You can preview the event window as your audience will see it or enter the Live Studio before the event and preview the slides and other content you plan to present.

 If you’re a moderator, edit the event and at the top of the Event Summary tab click: